Hazem al-Sharaa

-Hazem al-Sharaa (Note: حازم الشرع; born 1975) is a Syrian lawyer.
-He is an older brother of Ahmed al-Sharaa, the current President of Syria.
+Hazem al-Sharaa (حازم الشرع; born 1975) is a Syrian lawyer.
+He was the Vice President of the Supreme Council for Economic Development and the older brother of Ahmed al-Sharaa, the current President of Syria.

 Early life and education

 Hazem al-Sharaa was born in 1975 to Hussein al-Sharaa, a prominent economist.
 He studied law at Damascus University and became a registered member of the Damascus Bar Association in February 2007.
 He later earned a master's degree in Legal and Economic Sciences from the Egyptian American International University in January 2007, followed by a doctorate in the same field from the same institution in December 2013.

 Career

-Pre-2025

 Al-Sharaa had held various positions in relation to management and sales, including positions at PepsiCo in Syria (Note: Through the beverage company "Joud", the exclusive franchisee of PepsiCo in Syria.) and Iraq.
 (Note: Through "al-Hayat" company, the exclusive franchisee of PepsiCo in the Kurdistan Region of Iraq.)